 As the site develops I will post content about current and upcoming endeavors, as well as those put forth by friends and colleagues.

-The name From The Earth Studio is a metaphor of my professional work as an archaeologist, and the Hopi culture and values I try to instill into my efforts.
+The name From The Earth Studio is a metaphor of my professional work as an archaeologist, and the Hopi values I try to instill into my efforts.
 The name also reflects the artforms that I create in my jewelry, using natural turquoise, stone, shell and other materials.
 You can learn more about these products & the creative process here, The Turquoise Trail

 Through this website I will offer one Indigenous perspective on various topics of Archaeology, Cultural Resource Management, Outdoor Recreation & Education, Land Management, and other topics related to Indigenous culture.